The Statistical Complexity of Interactive Decision Making: A Theory of Learnability for Interactive Decision Making

 \subsubsection{Regret Bounds: Frequentist vs. Bayesian and Constructive vs. Non-Constructive}

 Our localized upper bounds, \pref{thm:upper_main} and \pref{thm:upper_main_infinite}, are proven directly in the \FrameworkShort framework described in \pref{sec:intro} (the ``frequentist'' setting) by running \pref{alg:main} with a particular choice of estimation oracle. \pref{thm:upper_main_bayes}, which replaces the model estimation complexity $\MComp$ with the decision space estimation complexity $\ActComp$, is proven non-constructively by exhibiting an upper bound on regret in the Bayesian setting (cf. \pref{sec:minimax_swap}).
 Informally, working in the Bayesian setting is a powerful tool, because it allows one to ``average out'' models that agree on the optimal action, thereby reducing the estimation complexity.
-We hope to understand whether there is a frequentist analogue of this principle through future research.
-Another interesting question is whether one can achieve the dependence on $\cN(\Pim,\veps)$ in \pref{thm:upper_main_bayes} and the localization in \pref{thm:upper_main_infinite} simultaneously.
+Follow-up work of \cite{foster2022complexity} provides a frequentist algorithm which achieves the same guarantee by exploiting a constructive analogue of this principle.
+See \pref{sec:related} for further discussion.
+An interesting question that remains is whether one can achieve the dependence on $\cN(\Pim,\veps)$ in \pref{thm:upper_main_bayes} and the localization in \pref{thm:upper_main_infinite} simultaneously.